Hagar253/Speech-Command-Recognition/README.md

 MFCCs, a common feature in audio processing, are extracted to capture the essential characteristics of the speech data.
 Each audio file is represented by 40 MFCCs, averaged across time to create a fixed-length feature vector.
 #### Data Augmentation:
 Time Stretching: Speeds up the audio to simulate variations in speech rate.

 Adding Noise: Random noise is added to make the model more robust to background noise.

 Dynamic Range Compression: Reduces the dynamic range, simulating variations in loudness.

+#### Label Encoding and Splitting:
+The labels are encoded into numerical values.
+The data is split into training and test sets with an 80-20 ratio.

+#### Data Scaling:
+To improve model performance, features are scaled to zero mean and unit variance.

+## Instructions for Running the Code
+Download the Dataset: Ensure the dataset from Kaggle (google-speech-commands) is available.

+Load Dependencies: Use the dependencies specified below.
+The code relies heavily on librosa for audio processing, tensorflow for model training, and sklearn for encoding and splitting data.

+Run the Code Cells Sequentially: Follow the cell sequence to:

+- Import the dataset
+- Extract and augment audio features,
+- Define, compile, and train the model,
+- Visualize training and validation results.